AhmedOsman101/Obsidian/src/College/Python/Assignments/AssignmentOne.md

   # link: '/College/Python/Assignments/AssignmentTwo'
 ---

-# Section 1 - Assignment 1
+# Programming Essentials in Python Assignment 1

 ## 1. Detect whether these variable names are valid or not: